 A child need to experience a relationship with an adult to feel part of another core existence.

-Carly has achieved level one and two training in Dyadic Developmental Psychotherapy.
-She is a Practitioner in training to become certified in DDP.
+Carly has achieved level one and two training in Dyadic Developmental Psychotherapy in 2013 and 2015 .
+She is a certified DDP Practitioner.
 Her supervisor in DDP is Dr Vicky Sutton, clinical psychologist, consultant and DDPI approved trainer.

 Please see DDP Connect UK website for a wide source of information, articles and shared tools for working.

 Permission has been granted from Julia Hudson, DDP Connects uk.

 Playfulness, acceptance, curiosity and empathy.
 Please see www.ddpnetwork.org for more information.

 PACE is a way of thinking, feeling, communicating and behaving that aims to make the Child feel safe.
 It is based upon how parents connect with their very young infants.
 As with young toddlers, with safety the child can begin to explore.

 With PACE, the troubled child can start to look at himself and let others start to see him, or get closer emotionally.
 He can start to trust.

 Site powered by Weebly.
 Managed by FreeLogoServices.com